-The Developer shall provide one computer and monitor including all necessary peripherals for each personnel office area and the reception area.
+- The Developer shall provide one computer and monitor including all necessary peripherals for each personal office area and the reception area.
 The computers shall be equipped with all necessary software required to perform TxDOT and Independent Engineer functions for the Project.
-The computers, monitors and peripherals shall be at least equal to the ones used by the Developer's staff b) Telephones
+The computers, monitors and peripherals shall be at least equal to the ones used by the Developer's staff. - The Developer shall provide one computer multi-media projector for each of TxDOT and the Independent Engineer.

+b) Telephones